History of Chrysler: Safeguard

-Airflow
+1930s

-In 1934 the company introduced the Airflow models, featuring an advanced streamlined body, among the first to be designed using aerodynamic principles.
+In 1934, the company introduced the Airflow models, featuring an advanced streamlined body, among the first to be designed using aerodynamic principles.
 Chrysler created the industry's first wind tunnel to develop them.
 Buyers rejected its styling, and the more conventionally designed Dodge and Plymouth cars pulled the firm through the Depression years.
 Plymouth was one of only a few marques that actually increased sales during the cash-strapped thirties.

 The unsuccessful Airflow had a chilling effect on Chrysler styling and marketing, which remained determinedly conservative through the 1940s and into the 1950s, with the single exception of the installation of hidden headlights on the very brief production run of 1942 DeSotos.
 Engineering advances continued, and in 1951 the firm introduced the first of a long and famous series of Hemi V8s.

-The Forward Look
+1950s

-In 1955 things brightened with the introduction of Virgil Exner's successful Forward Look designs, followed in 1956 by Chrysler's pioneering adoption of transistor radios in cars.
+In 1955, things brightened with the introduction of Virgil Exner's successful "100 Million Dollar Look", followed in 1956 by Chrysler's pioneering adoption of transistor radios in cars.
 On April 28, 1955, Chrysler and Philco had announced the development and production of the world's first all-transistor car radio.
 The Mopar model 914HR was developed and produced by Chrysler and Philco and was a $150.00 "option" on the 1956 Imperial automobile models.
 Philco was the company that had manufactured the all-transistor car radio Mopar model 914HR, starting in the fall of 1955 at its Sandusky, Ohio plant, for the Chrysler corporation.

-With the inauguration of the second generation Forward Look cars for 1957, Torsion-Aire suspension was introduced.
-This was not air suspension, but an indirect-acting, torsion-spring front suspension system which drastically reduced unsprung weight and shifted the car's center of gravity downward and rearward.
+With the inauguration of the Forward Look cars for 1957, Torsion-Aire suspension was introduced.
+This was not air suspension but an indirect-acting, torsion-spring front suspension system that drastically reduced unsprung weight and shifted the car's center of gravity downward and rearward.
 This resulted in both a smoother ride and significantly improved handling.
-A rush to production of the 1957 models led to quality control problems including poor body fit and finish, resulting in significant and early rusting.
+A rush to production of the 1957 models led to quality control problems, including poor body fit and finish, resulting in significant and early rusting.
 This, coupled with a national recession, found the company again in recovery mode.

-On September 28, 1957, Chrysler had announced the production of electronic fuel injection (EFI) to be available as an option on some of its new 1958 car models (Chrysler 300D, Dodge D500, DeSoto Adventurer, Plymouth Golden Commando V-8) that resulted with approximately 35 total installations.
+On September 28, 1957, Chrysler announced the production of electronic fuel injection (EFI) to be available as an option on some of its new 1958 car models (Chrysler 300D, Dodge D500, DeSoto Adventurer, Plymouth Golden Commando V-8) that resulted in approximately 35 total installations.
 Chrysler used the same all-transistor modulator "Electrojector" fuel injection system from Bendix Corporation that was withdrawn from public sale of the 1957 Rambler Rebel by American Motors because the system could not be made reliable.
 Owners of EFI Chryslers were so dissatisfied that all but one were retrofitted with carburetors, while that one has been completely restored, with original EFI electronic problems resolved.